pawurb/smart_init/README.md

 ## Legacy Arguments API

-Alternatively you can a legacy API without hash arguments and default values:
+Alternatively you can use a legacy API without hash arguments and default values:

 ```ruby
 class Calculator < SmartInit::Base